lotusnprod/lotus-manuscript/manuscript.md

 The reference was reported as four minimal fields, namely reference title, DOI, PMCID, and PMID, one being sufficient.
 For the forthcoming translation processes, automated solutions were used when available.
 However, for specific cases (common or vernacular names of the biological organisms, Traditional Chinese Medicine (TCM) names, and conversion between digital reference identifiers), no solution existed, thus requiring the use of tailored dictionaries.
-The initial entries (containing one or multiple producing organisms per structure, with one or multiple accepted names per organism) were cleaned into over 2M referenced structure-organism pairs.
+The initial entries (containing one or multiple producing organisms per structure, with one or multiple accepted names per organism) were cleaned into 2M+ referenced structure-organism pairs.

 ##### Chemical Structures